-It’s a crime to alter a vehicle’s odometer.
-NHTSA estimates that more than 450,000 vehicles are sold each year with false odometer readings, which costs American car buyers more than $1 billion annually.
-We want consumers to know what odometer fraud is, how to spot it, and who to contact if you think you’re a victim of this illegal behavior.
+Odometer fraud is the disconnection, resetting or alteration of a vehicle’s odometer with the intent to change the number of miles indicated.
+NHTSA estimates that more than 450,000 vehicles are sold each year with false odometer readings.
+This crime costs American car buyers more than $1 billion annually.
+We want consumers to know how to spot odometer fraud, how to protect against it, and who to contact if you think you’re a victim of this illegal behavior.

-It can be difficult, but not impossible, to detect when a vehicle’s odometer has been altered.
-The following is a list of tips to help used car buyers detect odometer fraud:
+It can be difficult, but not impossible, to detect whether a vehicle’s odometer has been altered.
+The following is a list of tips to help used-car buyers detect odometer fraud:

 - Ask to see the title and compare the mileage on it with the vehicle’s odometer.
 Be sure to examine the title closely if the mileage notation seems obscured or is not easy to read.

 - Compare the mileage on the odometer with the mileage indicated on the vehicle’s maintenance or inspection records.
 Also, search for oil change and maintenance stickers on windows or door frames, in the glove box or under the hood.